Dream Tank × PEAC × City Partners

 Local Action Blueprint

-A structured civic proposal — youth-generated ideas, stakeholder-validated, implementation-ready — delivered to Mayor Weinberg and Golden city leadership in August.
+A structured civic proposal, youth-generated and stakeholder-validated, delivered to Mayor Weinberg and Golden city leadership in the full summer program.
 Not a report.
 A document the city can act on.

 Future Cities Accelerator

-A 5-day innovation sprint (June 15–19) with 24 Golden youth ages 8–14.
-Facilitated by Mines fellows and HS planning interns.
-Culminates in a public pitch event with 100+ community members on June 19.
+A multi-day innovation sprint with 24 Golden youth ages 8 to 14, facilitated by Mines fellows and high school planning interns.
+It culminates in a public youth pitch to 100+ community members in the full summer program.

 Evidence Pack